Telluric contamination: Interference with astronomical observations

 Most astronomical observations are conducted by measuring photons (electromagnetic waves) which originate beyond the sky.
 The molecules in the Earth's atmosphere, however, absorb and emit their own light, especially in the visible and near-IR portion of the spectrum, and any ground-based observation is subject to contamination from these telluric (earth-originating) sources.
 Water vapor and oxygen are two of the more important molecules in telluric contamination.
 Contamination by water vapor was particularly pronounced in the Mount Wilson solar Doppler measurements.

-Many scientific telescopes have spectrographs, which measure photons as a function of wavelength or frequency, with typical resolution on the order of a nanometer.
+Many scientific telescopes have spectrographs, which measure photons as a function of wavelength or frequency, with typical resolution on the order of a nanometer of visible light.
 Spectroscopic observations can be used in myriad contexts, including measuring the chemical composition and physical properties of astronomical objects as well as measuring object velocities from the Doppler shift of spectral lines.
 Unless they are corrected for, telluric contamination can produce errors or reduce precision in such data.

 Telluric contamination can also be important for photometric measurements.